mukhal/xlm-roberta-ner/README.md

       --train_batch_size 4
       -- dropout 0.2
 ```
+If you want to use the XLM-R model's outputs as features without finetuning, Use the `--freeze_model` argument.

 By default, the best model on the validation set is saved to `args.output_dir`.
 This model is then loaded and tested on the test set, if `--do_eval` and `--eval_on test`.